ssaad77/June5Assignment1/README.md

 computer will give you 3 clues for each question.

-after each clues you have to answer, and computer will till you your answer is write or wrong.
+You have to answer each clue , Then you will be notified if your answer is correct or not

 after each incorrect answer you need to type go or any thing to get the clue

-after each correct answer you can continue play by typing "Y" or "N" to exit the Game,
+after each correct answer you can continue to play by typing "Y" or "N" to exit the Game,

-if you type N to exit the game you will see how many time your answer  was write and
+if you type N to exit the game you will see how many times your answer  was write and

 how many time your answer was wrong and what is your percentage then server will stop.

-enjoy your time.
+Enjoy your time.